Home Rangers

 Installation Checks

 Smart thermostats are not all wired or configured the same way.
-A professional installation looks at the control side of the HVAC system before the new thermostat is mounted and activated.
+A professional installation looks at the control side of the HVAC system before the new thermostat is mounted, the old thermostat is removed, or thermostat wires are moved to new terminals.

-Reversing valve, auxiliary heat, emergency heat, balance settings, and compressor protection can affect comfort and energy use.
+Heat pumps, auxiliary heat, emergency heat, reversing valve settings, and compressor protection can affect comfort, energy use, and cooling costs if the thermostat setup is wrong.

 Setup Process

-The goal is more than getting the screen to turn on.
-The thermostat needs to call the right equipment, use the right modes, and be understandable for the homeowner.
+The installation process is more than getting the screen to turn on.
+The thermostat needs to call the right equipment, use the right modes, reconnect the right wires, and be understandable for the homeowner.

 Customer Proof